GSA/ficam-playbooks/_fpki/2b_pivcas.md

 {% endfor %}
 {% assign branches = branches | uniq | sort %}

-The page lists the certification authorities *currently* used for Personal Identity Verification (PIV) authentication certificates for federal government departments and agencies.
+The page lists the certification authorities *currently* used for Personal Identity Verification (PIV) and PIV-Interoperable (PIV-I) authentication certificates for federal government departments and agencies.
 Agency system administrators can leverage this list to configure systems and services for cross-government trust.
 This list does *not* include Derived PIV authentication certificates.

 ## PIV Issuer Information

-{% include alert-info.html content="This table was last updated on <b>May 4, 2021</b>.
+{% include alert-info.html content="This table was last updated on <b>FEbruary  7, 2022</b>.
 Please email fpki at gsa.gov to suggest an update or correction." %}

 <br>